vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 Click on the foreground label to grow its border by one pixel.

-Click on the background label with to shrink its border by one pixel.
+Click on the background label to shrink its border by one pixel.

 While you using the Grow/Shrink tool, you can click on an unselected label to make it the foreground or <kbd>Shift</kbd> + click on a to make it the background.